Entropy of mixing: Application to solutions

 If the solute is a crystalline solid, the argument is much the same.
-A crystal has no spatial uncertainty at all, except for crystallographic defects, and a (perfect) crystal allows us to localize the molecules using the crystal symmetry group.
+A pure crystal has no spatial uncertainty at all, except for crystallographic defects, and a (perfect) crystal allows us to localize the molecules using the crystal symmetry group.
 The fact that volumes do not add when dissolving a solid in a liquid is not important for condensed phases.
 If the solute is not crystalline, we can still use a spatial lattice, as good an approximation for an amorphous solid as it is for a liquid.

 The Flory–Huggins solution theory provides the entropy of mixing for polymer solutions, in which the macromolecules are huge compared to the solvent molecules.
 In this case, the assumption is made that each monomer subunit in the polymer chain occupies a lattice site.

 Note that solids in contact with each other also slowly interdiffuse, and solid mixtures of two or more components may be made at will (alloys, semiconductors, etc.).
 Again, the same equations for the entropy of mixing apply, but only for homogeneous, uniform phases.